abuseki/georefdatar/README.md

 <!-- badges: end -->

 The goal of georefdatar is to provide commonly used reference data sets for geoscience for use with _R_.

+Up to now these are:
+* periodic table of elemnts
+* list of minerals
-Up to now these are well known and widely used geochemical data of reservoirs like the primitive mantle, to continental crust, ...
+* well known and widely used geochemical data of  reservoirs like the primitive mantle, to continental crust, ...

 For all data sets the corresponding references are give.